 The peripheral characters are great too, especially Rosie’s friend Ruby.
 She’s a total blast.
 Rosie’s daughter Katie is also wonderful.
 In the same vein, Alex’s conversations with his brother Phil are also fantastic, albeit much less in number.
 I liked how brave Rosie is, and wished that Alex was a bit braver too.

+They don’t tell each other for years.
+For absolute YEARS.
+It’s pretty crazy, and this missed connection and hidden feeling goes on for over 500 pages.
 We obviously go into this knowing that its going to be a Happily Ever After, but there are way too many obstacles in between, and they finally start their lives together at the age of 50!
 FIFTY.
 If that isn’t a test of true love, I don’t know what is.

 Oh, also this book has two other titles – Love, Rosie and Rosie Dunne.
 So don’t get too confused.
 It’s the same book.
 I have no idea why it has three separate titles.